basimhilalv/basimhilalv/README.md

   <p>
     <h2>Hi there 👋 it's me Basim</h2>

-This is my Github account and you can check explore my projects here... <br/>
+This is my Github account and you can check & explore my projects here... <br/>
-I am just a fresher in Full Stack Web Development and I am still learning new tech...<br/>
+I am a fresher in Full Stack Web Development and I am still learning new tech...<br/>
 Thank you everyone.
 Please do checkout my repositories too.
   </p>